Trout Stocking Frequently Asked Questions - Get the FAQs!

 Why are trout tossed from buckets and not released more gently?

-To get trout from the stocking truck to the stream/impoundment, 15 - 20 fish are quickly carried in a bucket.
-Oxygen is depleted quickly and trout that are slowly poured from the bucket frequently lay on the bottom near shore respiring.
-A gentle toss encourages them to swim moving more and better quality water/oxygen over their gills.
-Remote locations in western states are frequently stocked using aircraft.
+To get trout from the stocking truck to the stream/impoundment, 15 - 20 fish are carried in a bucket.
+Oxygen is depleted quickly, and trout that are slowly poured from the bucket frequently lie on the bottom near shore, respiring.
+A gentle toss encourages them to swim, moving more and better quality water/oxygen over their gills.
+Remote locations in western states are frequently stocked using aircraft without harm.

 Do the fish move upstream or downstream after stocking?